thuliteio/getdoks.org/content/subscribed.md

 sitemap_exclude: true
 feed_exclude: true
 robots: noindex, nofollow, noarchive
+type: "confirmation"
 images: []
 ---

-You're subscribed to Doks newsletter!
+You're subscribed to the Doks newsletter!
 The next edition will end up in your inbox.